JorgeACGomes/Automatic-Restriction-Strategy-Finder/README.md

 27/06/2017 (4)
 seqs.txt added to repository

-File contains fasta sequences from cloning vectors that will be used for testing.
+File contains fasta sequences from cloning vectors found in genbank that will be used for testing.

 28/06/2017